 The moment I have been waiting for, yet somehow dreading, has arrived.
-The edited draft of The Naked Guide to Cardiff was delivered to me this week and now I must do all the updates, amendments, deletions, additions and second thoughts that have piled up in the two years since I handed over the manuscript.
+The edited draft of my Cardiff book was delivered to me this week and now I must do all the updates, amendments, deletions, additions and second thoughts that have piled up in the two years since I handed over the manuscript.
 Despite 90% of the original manuscript ending up on the cutting-room floor it’s still 300+ pages; you will need your heavy-duty bag-for-life when you buy it at Waterstones (and you will buy it, won’t you?).

 I now have a daunting organisational and intellectual task ahead of me to bring all this to fruition – and I’m not really in the mood.
 I don’t want to be hunched over a keyboard in what I laughingly call “the office” throughout the Autumn, I’d much prefer to be ligging round town or wandering up the Wenallt.
 But in the next few days I will get my act together, take a deep breath and get stuck in – well, I have no alternative really.

 This is unknown territory for me, so I have no idea how long this edit of the edit will take.
 One month?
 Two?
 What I do know is that I’m going to be really pushed for time.
 I will continue blogging and answering emails during this period, but probably with less frequency and promptness than usual.